 If you are an app marketer interested in understanding the real value of your campaigns and trying to make informed decisions about your retargeting strategy, reach out to us at email@example.com.

-Read more about mobile marketing and retargeting for 2020 here:
+Read more about mobile marketing and retargeting here:

 Importance of Running Retargeting Along With UA